oist/optinist/docs/utils/tutorials.md

 <img width="400px" src="../_static/tutorials/fig13_nwbsnakemake.png" alt="Whole" />
 </p>

 NWB SETTING defines the metadata for the NWB file as an output.
 The parameter you set here is only for your record and not used for the calculation inside OptiNiSt.
 You can leave this as default.
 The details of NWB setting in OptiNiSt is [here](#nwb-settings).
-Also general info about NWB is [here](https://www.nwb.org/getting-started/)
+Also, general info about NWB is [here](https://www.nwb.org/getting-started/)